-- May aggravate peripheral circulatory disorders, cause a number of unwanted heart-related effects, and may affect breathing, so response must be monitored.
+- May aggravate peripheral circulatory disorders, cause several unwanted heart-related effects, and may affect breathing, so the response must be monitored.

-- May cause tiredness, dizziness, diarrhea, nausea, weight gain and laboratory abnormalities.
-If heart rate drops below 55 beats per minute, the dosage of carvedilol should be reduced.
+- May cause tiredness, dizziness, diarrhea, nausea, weight gain, and laboratory abnormalities.
+If the heart rate drops below 55 beats per minute, the dosage of carvedilol should be reduced.

 - Generally not recommended for people with asthma or other types of bronchospastic disease; deaths related to breathing difficulties have been reported following single doses of carvedilol tablets.
 Also not suitable for people with certain heart conditions, thyroid disease, or severe liver disease.

 - Abrupt discontinuation may precipitate an exacerbation of angina or more severe heart conditions (eg, heart attack) in people with coronary artery disease.
 Discontinue only under a doctor's advice over a minimum of one to two weeks.